Practice Gratitude.

 The Benefits of Gratitude for Individuals

 Practicing self-gratitude is immensely important for maintaining one’s personal wellbeing.
-In fact, recent studies have shown that this can lead to higher self-esteem, reduced depression and anxiety, as well as a better sleep cycle (2).
-By making the conscious choice to view oneself through a lens of optimism and thanks, you are placing yourself on a pathway of happiness, fulfillment, and calm.
+In fact, recent studies have shown that this can lead to higher self-esteem, reduced depression and anxiety, as well as a better sleep cycle.1 By making the conscious choice to view oneself through a lens of optimism and thanks, you are placing yourself on a pathway of happiness, fulfillment, and calm.

-Additionally, in a study published in the “Personality and Individual Differences” journal about how gratitude corresponds with the “Big Five” - 5 characteristics most often studied in psychology - it was discovered that,
+Additionally, in a study published in the “Personality and Individual Differences” journal about how gratitude corresponds with the “Big Five” - 5 characteristics most often studied in psychology - it was discovered that, “overall, gratitude was positively correlated with certain facets from the extraversion, openness, agreeableness, and conscientiousness domains, and negatively correlated with certain neuroticism facets”.
+2

 This means that practicing gratitude benefited the 4 positive traits and did not impact the one negative characteristic.
 By practicing gratitude, not only will you feel more energetic, open minded, patient, and empathetic, but you will also be a better leader because of it.